slideflow/slideflow/docs-source/source/project.rst

 Once initial project settings are established, you will then need to either create or load a dataset configuration, which will specify directory locations for slides, ROIs, tiles, and TFRecords for each group of slides.

 Dataset configurations are saved in a JSON file with the below syntax.
 Dataset configuration files can be shared and used across multiple projects, or saved locally within a project directory.

 .. code-block:: json

     {
         "DATASET_NAME":
         {
             "slides": "./directory",
             "roi": "./directory",
             "tiles": "./directory",
             "tfrecords": "./directory",
         }
     }

-Datasets are configured either interactively at the time of project initialization, or may be added by calling ``SlideflowProject.add_dataset()``:
+Datasets are configured either interactively at the time of project initialization, or may be added by calling ``Project.add_dataset()``:

 .. code-block:: python